Retrospective Approach To Neo-Classicism in USA - Fighting the Snake of Nihilism

 Above all, rise early in the morning to greet the Ancient Greeks in the creative fireworks of the spirit.
 These thoughts led me to paint Neptune after F. Nietzsche's terrific madness.

-Frederick Nietzsche, Neptune, Oil On Canvas 36 X 48'' by Eddie Beato (2005)
+Frederick Nietzsche, Neptune, oil on canvas 36 X 48'' —Eddie Beato (2005)

-His writings would make me rise early in the morning, and hence, I sought mountaintops right here in New York City.
+Nietzsche’s thundering writings would make me rise early in the morning, and hence, I sought mountaintops right here in New York City.
 At times, thoughts of greatness overfilled my mind, day and night, I sought a sequestered spot somewhere in the woods of Thoreau or Nietzsche, to ponder on the flawed fundamentals of our society, and sometimes, I seemed to have stirred within me a new man, a new conception of myself, a new latitude in the dawning horizon of my existence: a new self-re-evaluation as befitting an Achilles in the serious battlefield of life.
 Life is for the strong.

 Year 2004 - My Struggle: